-All 4 major mobile operators - Three Mobile, EE, Vodafone and VMO2 - have signed up to bring high-speed 4G and 5G mobile connectivity across the Tube, including in the tunnels.
+Together we're working with the 4 major UK mobile operators - Three UK, EE, Vodafone and Virgin Media O2 - to bring high-speed 4G and 5G mobile connectivity across London below ground and at street level.

 The Jubilee line 4G commercial mobile service runs from Westminster to Canning Town on platforms and connecting tunnels.

-The service allows customers to check the latest travel information, catch up on social media and read their emails and the latest news uninterrupted as part of their journey.https://tfl.gov.uk/campaign/station-wifi
+The service allows customers to check the latest travel information, catch up on social media and read their emails and the latest news uninterrupted as part of their journey.
+See the Mobile phones and Wi-Fi underground page.

 Current Wi-Fi services